Are you planning to extend you home and wondering how much an extension is going to cost?

 - Compare provisional sums for work such as foundations to make sure you are comparing like with like

-5. Do I Need to Add VAT to the Cost of My Extension?
+5. Don’t Forget to Add VAT to the Cost of Your Extension

 Most extensions will be subject to VAT on labour and materials at the standard rate of 20%, especially if you use a contractor to undertake the work.